-Unlike a truck or a car driver who is protected by a steel frame, airbags, and other safety features, putting them at an increased risk of becoming seriously injured in an automobile accident.
+Unlike truck and car drivers that are protected by modern safety features, motorcyclists are always at an increased risk for serious and life-threatening injuries.
 Even the most experienced motorcyclists who follow all traffic laws and drive safely can still become seriously injured in an accident with a negligent driver.

 Loved ones are often left with overwhelming financial and emotional struggles in the aftermath of an accident.
 It can take a long time to recover from a motorcycle accident.
 In some cases, the injuries can be so severe that a person may never be able to ride again.
 Medical and repair expenses can quickly pile up, especially if a victim cannot work due to the injuries they have suffered.
 Lawsuits can take months or years to settle in a court of law.

 Our legal funding specialists at The Legal Funding Group recognize how expensive and time-consuming filing a motorcycle accident case can be.
 We can offer you motorcycle pre-settlement funding to help you get through a difficult time while you wait for a resolution.
 Our quick and easy application and approval process for a motorcycle accident lawsuit loan can help you get the cash you need to help you pay your bills so you can move on with your life.
 If you think you may be eligible, contact a member of our team today.

 What Causes Motorcycle Accidents

 Negligent drivers are the number one cause of most motorcycle accidents, so a heavy burden is placed on motorcyclists to remain aware of their surroundings to be ready for any dangers on the road.
 Being aware of your surroundings and any potential hazards that may cross your path is one of the best ways to avoid an accident.